jean-blas/KafkaStatus/README.md

 Display topic info of a cluster

-    -d, --describe       Show the details of partitions -s, --sum            Display only a summary of the output -t, --topic string   Topic names using comma as separator (e.g. topic1,topic2)
+    -d, --describe       Show the details of partitions -t, --topic string   Topic names using comma as separator (e.g. topic1,topic2)

   * group